 Your year abroad takes place between your second and final years of study and gives you the opportunity to see your subject from a new perspective and discover a new culture.
 Previous destinations include:

 - Hong Kong.

-Alternatively, you can take our three-year degree, without a year abroad or a year in industry.
+Alternatively, you can take our three-year degree, without a year abroad.
 For details, see English and American Literature and Creative Writing.

 There are a variety of literary activities at Kent.
 Students in the School of English publish a magazine of their creative writing, poetry and prose.
 There are also a number of student-run societies with a literary theme.
 In previous years these have included the: